Some general tips for speeding up queries on

-This is very important when you use MySQL storage engines
+This is very important when you use MySQL storage engines such as

-the row locking manager in this case has less to do.
+MyISAMthat has only table-level locking (multiple readers with single writers).
+This also gives better performance with most database systems, because the row locking manager in this case has less to do.

-MyISAM table with the
+MyISAMtable with the

 --myisam-recover-optionsoption, or by running myisamchk before restarting the server.
 (However, even in this case, you should not lose anything by using

-information can always be generated from the data rows.)
+DELAY_KEY_WRITE, because the key information can always be generated from the data rows.)

-Strings are automatically prefix- and end-space compressed
+Strings are automatically prefix- and end-space compressed in

-Section 13.1.11, “CREATE INDEX Syntax”.
+MyISAMindexes.
+See Section 13.1.11, “CREATE INDEX Syntax”.

 You can increase performance by caching queries or answers in your application and then executing many inserts or updates together.
 Locking the table during this operation ensures that the index cache is only flushed once after all updates.
-You can also take advantage of MySQL's query cache to achieve similar results; see Section 8.9.3, “The MySQL Query Cache”.
+You can also take advantage of MySQL's query cache to achieve similar results; see Section 8.10.3, “The MySQL Query Cache”.